-On the western side of the town of Radziwiłłów was a part of the estate that bordered the former Austrian border, several kilometres away from Brodów, and was set aside for soldiers of the 1st Cavalry Brigade:
+On the western side of the town of Radziwiłłów was a part of the estate that ran alongside the former Austrian border, several kilometres away from Brodów, and was allocated to soldiers of the 1st Cavalry Brigade:

-Upon hearing of the Government Order that soldiers are entitled to land in the Eastern Borderlands and whoever wants to take advantage of the offer should report to the office, 150 people went, headed by Captain Sawicki, who also enrolled for land.
-We were given a few trucks, some horses, which the army no longer needed, some hay and oats, and off we went - a hundred kilometres on from Lwów to Radziwiłłowa, as an agricultural motorcade.
+Upon hearing of the Government Order that soldiers are entitled to land in the Eastern Borderlands and whoever wants to take advantage of the offer should report to the office, 150 people went, headed by Captain Sawicki, who submitted his application for land.
+We were given a few trucks, some horses, which the army no longer needed, some hay and oats, and off we went - a hundred kilometres on from Lwów to Radziwiłłowa, in an agricultural motorcade.
 We remained under military administration.
 In spring, we sowed everything in the “collective”.
 Captain Sawicki turned out to be a good agricultural organiser.
 Ploughs, harrows, a seeder, and seeds all became available, I don’t even know from where.
-When it was time for the harvest, there were even two swathers (ed.
-Note - a device attached to a mowing machine for raising uncut fallen grain and marking the line between cut and uncut grain) and even a machine for threshing cereal.
+When it was time for the harvest, there were even two swathers (Ed.
+Note - a device attached to a mowing machine for lifting uncut fallen grain and marking the line between cut and uncut grain) and even a machine for threshing cereal.

 Some became disenchanted working the land as a collective in the sun and the rain throughout the entire summer.
 Only 52 of us stubborn farmer candidates remained, so the surveyor “carved out” 52 plots and marked each one with numbers from 1 to 52.

-Since there were different grades of soil, from sand to heavy clay, and the candidates were also varied: educated and uneducated, volunteers and conscripts, decorated and undecorated, it was difficult to divide the estate fairly and evenly according to what each deserved.
-Therefore, everyone agreed to a draw where each would get whatever they drew.
-I drew No. 24: an average plot - neither good, nor bad.
+It was difficult to divide the estate fairly and evenly according to what each deserved since there were different grades of soil from sand to heavy clay and the candidates also varied, educated and uneducated, volunteers and conscripts, decorated and undecorated, .
+Therefore, everyone agreed to a draw where each would get whichever one they drew.
+I drew number 24: an average plot - neither good, nor bad.
 But the issue at stake was that everyone wanted friends as their neighbours, which is impossible with such a draw.
 But the problem was resolved amicably - one person drew for two plots.
 I, for one, draw the number 24 and my friend agreed to take the next one along, number 25 and, in this way, I had a friend as my neighbour.